 Court Decision.
 In an unpublished decision involving the collection of delinquent assessments, the Court of Appeals noted that before an association can record a lien on a property to collect delinquent assessments it must, among other things, notify the owner in writing of the association's collection practices.
 In the Gurich case, the delinquent owner testified that she had not received the association's collection policy.
 The court found that the board could not provide sufficient evidence that it had sent her the policy.
 Accordingly, the lower court's award to the association of $41,818.29 plus fees and costs of $15,451.25 was reversed.
 In addition, the association had to pay the delinquent owner's costs on appeal.
 (T.D.
 Service v.
 Gurich.)

-This notice requirement is somewhat general in nature but does review many of the specific code sections controlling collection of delinquent assessments.
-Section (a)(7) requires distribution of "A statement describing the association's policies and practices in enforcing lien rights or other legal remedies for default in the payment of assessments."
+This notice requirement is somewhat general but does review many of the specific code sections controlling the collection of delinquent assessments.
+Section (a)(7) requires the distribution of "A statement describing the association's policies and practices in enforcing lien rights or other legal remedies for default in the payment of assessments."

 However, this latter section does not specify how detailed a description must be.
 Collection policies can vary from one page to ten pages or more.
 A specific listing of the exact amount of fees and costs is not required.
 Too much detail can make it difficult to comply 100% with the policy.
-These two sections are not to be confused with Civil Code §5310(a)(8) and §5850 which require distribution of a specific schedule of monetary penalties (fines).
+These two sections are not to be confused with Civil Code § 5310(a)(8) and § 5850 which require the distribution of a specific schedule of monetary penalties (fines).

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.